zhang870092839/SWE-bench_Pro-os/README.md

 `jefzda/sweap-images:gravitational.teleport-gravitational__teleport-82185f232ae8974258397e121b3bc2ed0c3729ed-v626ec2a48416b10a88641359a169d99e935ff03`

+(9/23) You can also use the image_name in the HuggingFace.

+Note that bash runs by default in our images. e.g. when running these images, you should not manually envoke bash.
+See https://github.com/scaleapi/SWE-bench_Pro-os/issues/6

 ## Usage
 First generate patch predictions using your harness of choice.
 Evaluate patch predictions on SWE-bench Pro with the following command: